Unitychain/zkvote-node/README.md

 4. **Vote**
     - Proposer
         - Generates the proof that corresponds to the subject
-        - Upload the proof and the VC to `zkvote-node`
+        - Uploads the proof and the VC to `zkvote-node`
     - Joiner
         - **Verify the VC for the subject**
         - Generates the proof that corresponds to the subject
-        - Upload the proof and the VC to `zkvote-node`
+        - Uploads the proof and the VC to `zkvote-node`
 5. **Open**
     - Use `zkvote-web` to see the latest result